microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 Blockchains are typically used for cryptocurrencies but have many use cases beyond this, such as a voting operations for elections, public opinion polls, public ledgers between companies, score keeping for games, for token currencies on a web site, as a way to securely track expenses in a company, and many more.
 These applications are but one of the  uses for blockchains.

-You can explorer more about Ethereum networks on the [Ethereum](https://www.ethereum.org/) website and more about how to write smart contracts from [Solidity](https://solidity.readthedocs.io/en/develop/).
+You can learn more about Ethereum networks on the [Ethereum](https://www.ethereum.org/) Web site and more about smart contracts from [Solidity](https://solidity.readthedocs.io/en/develop/).

 ---